alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/authentication-example/readme.md

       values: ["PostmanRuntime/*"]
 EOF
 ```
-Then send a HTTP request with a user-agent header to verify whether the rule is valid
+Then send a HTTP request with a user-agent header to verify whether the rule is valid:
 ```
 curl --location --request GET '${demo_ip}/auth' \
 --header 'User-Agent: PostmanRuntime/7.29.2'